Are book titles important?

 How do I test a book title for my first book?

-To test the best title book idea, share your title with other readers and writers’ groups or your followers on various social media sites and ask for their input.
+To test the best title book idea, share your title with other readers and writers’ groups or your followers on various social media sites and ask for their input on generating a title.

 Can two books share the same title?